alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

 does not know about these classes and will raise errors about unknown symbols.
-Once **all** the initial compiler errors are fixed (usually at the very top of the error log), the next time the macros are compiled *ROOT6* will also load the libraries and .pch files from exteral libraries and the errors disappear.
+Once **all** the initial compiler errors are fixed (usually at the very top of the error log), the next time the macros are compiled *ROOT6* will also load the libraries and .pch files from external libraries and the errors disappear.
 Header from ALICE libraries should **NOT** be included.

 ## How do I distinguish between *ROOT5* and *ROOT6* in my macros?

-Sometimes macros require differnt treatment for *ROOT5* and *ROOT6*.
+Sometimes macros require different treatment for *ROOT5* and *ROOT6*.
 It is then necessary to know which ROOT version is used while the macro is running.

 *ROOT5* defines the preprocessor macro `__CINT__`, which can be used to check